 What can I expect during the ALR hearing and appeals process?

-After we request your ALR hearing, you will receive a letter with the time and date of your hearing.
+After we request your ALR hearing in Fort Worth, you will receive a letter with the time and date of your hearing.
 This date is sometimes up to four months away, but you do not have to worry about the suspension during this time.
 Your temporary permit allows you to drive until the administrative law judge rules on your suspension.

 On the day of the hearing, we will accompany you to the State Office of Administrative Hearings or another location named in the notification letter.
 The TxDPS presents its case against you and we present the defense we have prepared.